minibolt-guide/minibolt/guide/bitcoin/desktop-wallet.md

 ---

-We install [Sparrow Wallet](https://github.com/sparrowwallet/sparrow){:target="_blank"} on a computer and connect it to your Electrum server on your node for private bitcoin on-chain transactions.
+We install [Sparrow Wallet](https://github.com/sparrowwallet/sparrow){:target="_blank"} on a computer and connect it to your Electrum server on your node for private Bitcoin on-chain transactions.

 ![Sparrow wallet](../../images/sparrow.png)